-The Olszewski Fan Club was established by two avid and dedicated Olszewski collectors, Jackie Bednar and Wallie Reinprecht of Parma, Ohio.
+The Olszewski Fan Club was established by two avid and dedicated Olszewski collectors, Jacci Bednar and Wallie Reinprecht of Parma, Ohio.
 The club existed from 1990 to 1998.
-Jackie and Wallie embarked on the idea of Ray Olszewski, the artist's brother, to start a fan club, which they did.
+Jacci and Wallie embarked on the idea of Ray Olszewski, the artist's brother, to start a fan club, which they did.
 The club was a "fun" club as can be seen when reading 32 newsletters called "Small Talk" that have been scanned in and are available for reading using the table below.
 The content and coverage of Olszewski's activities spanned two Olszewski art eras to include Goebel Miniatures and Olszewski Studios.

 The Olszewski Fan Club and its Small Talk Newsletters filled a much needed information void that existed about Robert Olszewski at the time.
 Collectors of Bob's art made their purchases at retail shops around the U.S. and became frustrated with the lack of information about this new and upcoming artist.
 Bob, who he became well known as, visited retail shops promoting the Goebel Miniature product line.
 His wonderful miniature art and personality immediately captured many hearts and minds who became members of the Olszewski Fan Club.

 The Small Talk newsletters provided useful information to collectors then and actually still does as collectors, old and new, seek background information about their tiny treasures known as Olszewski figurative art.
 You will see that the club provided information about where Robert would be attending so that avid collectors would have their purchases signed.
 Also, Small Talk provided information about new products Olszewski was working on and when they were going to be released by Goebel and Robert's company, Olszewski Studios.
 Then, email did not really exist as it does today and the Small Talk newsletters were the best way to communicate with the collectors.